TTFH/wa-cloud-api/README.md

 # WhatsApp Cloud Api implementation in React Native and Node.js
-### A working application to send and receive WhatsApp messages using Meta's Cloud Api*
+### A working application to send and receive WhatsApp and Messenger messages* using Meta's Cloud Api

 **Warning:** This application contains JS code, use at your own risk.
 \* only text messages are currently implemented

-## Instalation
+## Installation
 Install Node.js from https://nodejs.org/en/download/current/
 If you are using Windows 7 use this version https://nodejs.org/dist/v14.16.1/node-v14.16.1-x64.msi
 and create an Environment variable called: NODE_SKIP_PLATFORM_CHECK and set it to 1